-4 3D hologram It's the world's first adoption in banknotes.
-By tilting, the banknote left or right, the three-dimensional portrait rotates, and other designs change depending on the viewing angle.
+4 3D hologram By tilting the banknote left or right, the three-dimensional portrait appears to rotate.
+This is a world-first application of this technology to banknotes.
+Other designs also change depending on the viewing angle.

 tools

+tilting

+5 Latent image

 By tilting, the face value numerals, such as "10000" or "5000" appear on the front side, while on the back side, the characters "NIPPON" appears.

-When tilting, a pink-colored sheen emerges at the center of both the left and right ends of the banknote.
+6 Pearl ink When tilting, a pink-colored sheen emerges at the center of both the left and right ends of the banknote.